spring-epfl/WebGraph/README.md

 # WebGraph

+Update (13/06/2024): We are currently resolving some issues related to OpenWPM compatibility with Firefox for WebGraph crawls.
+We will release fixes soon.

 Artifact release for the paper "WebGraph: Capturing Advertising and Tracking Information Flows for Robust Blocking", published at USENIX Security 2022.
 <hr/>